Building A Budget With Allocations - All Flexibility Levels

 - Recommended Technology

-- Replace or order a second handheld Follett Barcode Scanner from Follett School Solutions to support the option to create a self-checkout station at the library desk
+- Schools should replace or order a second handheld Follett barcode scanner from Follett School Solutions to support the creation of a self-checkout station at the library desk.

-- Scheduling recommendations and sample schedules can be found on Academic and Creative Empowerment Planning SharePoint
+- Scheduling recommendations and sample schedules can be found on the Academic and Creative Empowerment Planning SharePoint.

 Role of the Librarian

 The School Librarian empowers and develops every student through a strong schoolwide culture of reading, information literacy, and technology fluency.
 The School Librarian is expected to be a collaborative instructional partner with every teacher.
 The School Librarian should also be an integral part of the school leadership team to develop a library program that is responsive to and supportive of school goals.
 The School Librarian is to be an effective program administrator, developing and managing the library collection and library programs to support student learning.
 To achieve this and to provide equitable access to library resources and instructional partnership, the School Librarian should have a flexible schedule and cannot be a teacher of record for any course.
-During SY21-22, schools with a designated Librarian professional or library aide staff member saw significantly higher utilization of district offered electronic eBooks.
+During SY21-22, schools with a designated librarian professional or library aide staff member saw significantly higher utilization of district offered electronic eBooks.
+The Librarian supports the school and the library by:

-- Serves as the liaison between the school and the DC Public Library
+- Serving as the liaison between the school and the DC Public Library

-- Engages students and staff in research skills development, digital citizenship, and information literacy strategies
+- Engaging students and staff in research skills development, digital citizenship, and information literacy strategies

-- Fosters a culture of reading and engagement
+- Acting as the reading champions of the school, fostering a culture of reading and engagement

-- Works directly with DCPS Educational Technology to coordinate access, solutions, and problem-solving for application
+- Working directly with DCPS Educational Technology to coordinate access, solutions, and problem-solving for applications

-- Serves as the “Go To” knowledge expert for the school, providing answers and/or recommendations to district-wide resources and best practices
+- Serving as the “go-to” knowledge expert for the school, providing answers and/or recommendations to district-wide resources and best practices

-- Curates and facilitates the use of knowledge database(s) to support engagement with students and staff
+- Curating and facilitating the use of knowledge database(s) to support engagement with students and staff

-- Manages the school library space which includes adding resources to the centralized library catalog, repairs to library books as needed, inventor of the library collection, collecting resources to be used in classrooms, collaborating with teachers to strengthen instruction and increase literacy, and any other duties that sustain and advances the school library program
+- Managing the school library space, which includes adding resources to the centralized library catalog, repairing library books as needed, inventing the library collection, collecting resources to be used in classrooms, collaborating with teachers to strengthen instruction and increase literacy, and any other duties that sustain and advances the school library program

 Role of the Library Tech Aide

-The Library Tech Aide supports the school and the library by:
+Library Tech Aides supports the school and the library by:

-- Stores, maintains, manages, and discards materials according to standard procedures.
+- Storing, maintaining, managing, and discarding materials according to standard procedures.

-- Maintains schedules for use of computers, Library Media Center, books and related reference materials.
+- Maintaining schedules for the use of computers, library media centers, books, and related reference materials

-- Helps maintain an orderly and functional room environment conducive to learning.
+- Helping to maintain an orderly and functional room environment conducive to learning

-- Assists in coordinating events such as book fairs and planning activities that encourage and motivate students to read.
+- Assisting in coordinating events such as book fairs and planning activities that encourage and motivate students to read

-- Aids teachers in the instruction of information retrieval skills using the district’s centralized computerized library system.
+- Supporting teachers in the instruction of information retrieval skills using the district’s centralized computerized library system

-- Presents educational information to students under the supervision of the school librarian or a qualified classroom teacher.
+- Presenting educational information to students under the supervision of the School Librarian or a qualified classroom teacher

-- Provides assistance to students in accessing research materials to support units of study.
+- Aiding students in accessing research materials to support units of study

-- Assists in the instruction of staff and students in the use and operation of networked computers, software and related resources.
+- Assisting in the instruction of staff and students in the use and operation of networked computers, software, and related resources

-- Assists teachers in the supervision of students using the Library Media Center and reviews the work of student helpers or service students.
+- Assisting teachers in the supervision of students using the library media center and reviewing the work of student helpers or service students

-- Reads aloud as required and provides book talks to groups of students.
+- Reading aloud as required and provides book talks to groups of students

-- Processes, circulates, and shelves books and various learning materials.
+- Processing, circulating, and shelving books and various learning materials

-- Stamps, labels, mends, and cleans library books and other learning resources.
+- Stamping, labeling, mending, and cleaning library books and other learning resources

-- Helps conduct periodic inventories of book collection, materials, software and equipment as assigned.
+- Helping to conduct periodic inventories of book collection, materials, software, and equipment as assigned

 Central Support

-- Library Programs team handles the procurement of the library materials on behalf of schools via MOU requirements.
+- The Library Programs team handles the procurement of the library resources on behalf of schools via MOU requirements.

-- Library Programs provide monthly PD meetings for School Librarian and support staff
+- Library Programs provide monthly PD meetings for School Librarians and support staff.

 Points of Contact

-- Karen Cole, Deputy Chief, Academic and Creative Empowerment – Karen.Cole@k12.dc.gov
+- Dr. Karen Cole, Deputy Chief, Academic and Creative Empowerment, OTL – karen.cole@k12.dc.gov

 Helpful Resources

-- Impact Standards for School Libraries and Librarians
+- IMPACT Standards for School Libraries and Librarians (Guidebook #9)

 - OSSE Licensure Requirements